ktrachtova/perseqpipe_viz/README.md

 | DE Analysis Viewer   | `DE_analysis_[isomirs\|mirna\|sncrna]_results.tsv`, `DE_analysis_[isomirs\|mirna\|sncrna]_counts.tsv` |
 | Reads Coordinate Extraction | `{sample}.genome.Aligned.sortedByCoord.out.bam` |

-For description of each input file, please got to [PerSeqPIPE VIZ Sections](docs/sections.md).
+For description of each input file and its location withing PerSeqPIPE results, please got to [PerSeqPIPE VIZ Sections](docs/sections.md).

 ### Providing inputs from different tools

-As long as an input file for specific part of PerSeqPIPE is following requirement format (columns, type of data etc.) then PerSePIPE VIZ will be able to work with it.
-If you want to visualize data obtained elsewhere, we recommend to inspect  [example inputs](test_data/) for the PerSeqPIPE VIZ and copy the format.
+As long as an input file for specific section of PerSeqPIPE VIZ is following requirement format (columns, type of data etc.) then PerSePIPE VIZ will be able to work with it.
+If you want to visualize data obtained elsewhere, we recommend to inspect  [example inputs](test_data/) we provide and copy the format (column names, separators etc.).

+## 🎺 Credits

+PerSeqPIPE VIZ application is written and maintaned by Karolina Trachtova (karolina.trachtova@ceitec.muni.cz).

+## ⁉️ Support

+In case of question, found bugs or suggestions for improvement please open new issue [here](https://github.com/ktrachtova/perseqpipe_viz/issues).